crpietschmann/portfolio/_posts/2009-11-13-prototype_openstreetmap_silverlight_control_using_bing_maps_sdk_and_deepearth.markdown

         }
     }
 }</pre>
-<p>&nbsp;</p>

 <h3>Suggestion for the DeepEarth Preview Controls</h3>

-<p>One big suggestion I have for the DeepEarth projects new Preview Controls is to make the Bing Maps objects/libraries within the project use/accept &ldquo;MapCore&rdquo; or &ldquo;MapBase&rdquo; where ever it can instead of &ldquo;Map&rdquo;.
-This way as much of the DeepEarth code can be reused, without modification, when building a completely custom Map Control using the Bing Maps Silverlight SDK.</p>
+One big suggestion I have for the DeepEarth projects new Preview Controls is to make the Bing Maps objects/libraries within the project use/accept &ldquo;MapCore&rdquo; or &ldquo;MapBase&rdquo; where ever it can instead of &ldquo;Map&rdquo;.
+This way as much of the DeepEarth code can be reused, without modification, when building a completely custom Map Control using the Bing Maps Silverlight SDK.

-<p>A perfect example of this are the modifications I needed to make to the NavigationPanel object and Utilities.Pan method posted above.
-By simply changing them from referencing/using &ldquo;Map&rdquo; to &ldquo;MapCore&rdquo; instead, they can not be used with any Map Control built using the Bing Maps Silverlight SDK.</p>
+A perfect example of this are the modifications I needed to make to the NavigationPanel object and Utilities.Pan method posted above.
+By simply changing them from referencing/using &ldquo;Map&rdquo; to &ldquo;MapCore&rdquo; instead, they can not be used with any Map Control built using the Bing Maps Silverlight SDK.
 <h3>Conclusion</h3>

-<p>Even though the above code works, it&rsquo;s really just a prototype of what can be done using the current Preview controls within the DeepEarth project along with the new Bing Maps Silverlight Control.
-There is definitely some cool stuff to be done with both the Bing Maps Silverlight SDK and the DeepEarth project!</p>
+Even though the above code works, it&rsquo;s really just a prototype of what can be done using the current Preview controls within the DeepEarth project along with the new Bing Maps Silverlight Control.
+There is definitely some cool stuff to be done with both the Bing Maps Silverlight SDK and the DeepEarth project!

-<p>Anyway, here&rsquo;s a download link to the full code of the project for the above code:</p>
+Anyway, here&rsquo;s a download link to the full code of the project for the above code:
 <div id="scid:8eb9d37f-1541-4f29-b6f4-1eea890d4876:d6d36e07-63fe-464f-82cc-7b8216c68372" class="wlWriterEditableSmartContent" style="padding-bottom: 0px; margin: 0px; padding-left: 0px; padding-right: 0px; display: inline; float: none; padding-top: 0px">
-<p>&nbsp;</p>

 <div><a href="/file.axd?file=OpenStreetMapDeepEarthPrototype_1.zip" target="_self">OpenStreetMapDeepEarthPrototype.zip</a></div>
-<p>&nbsp;</p>

 </div>
-<p>&nbsp;</p>